Mixed effect autoregressive model (order 1)

 Details of the model are available in the paper.
 The model takes as input a continuous score defined between 0 and

-.The model is naive as the likelihood is non-truncated and not discretised (when
+max_score.The model is naive as the likelihood is non-truncated and not discretised (when

-discrete = TRUE
+discrete = TRUE).Unlike the

-model, the discretisation of predictions is not implementedFor more details see the vignette.
+AR1model, the discretisation of predictions is not implementedFor more details see the vignette.

 Parameters